diagrams/diagrams-haddock/README.md

    documentation.
 So you could simply write something like

      ```
-     extra-html-files: diagrams/*
+     extra-html-files: diagrams/*.svg
      ```

      in your `.cabal` file.
-Unfortunately it will still be a while until this feature makes its way into a new release of `cabal`, and yet a while after that until you can be sure that most people who may want to build your package's documentation have the new version.
+Unfortunately, it will still be a while until this feature makes its way into a new release of `cabal`, and yet longer before you can be sure that most people who may want to build your package's documentation have the new version.

-2. In the meantime, it is possible to take advantage of `cabal`'s system of user hooks to manually cause the images to be copied right after the Haddock documentation is generated.
+2. In the meantime, it is possible to take advantage of `cabal`'s system of user hooks to manually copy the images right after the Haddock documentation is generated.
 Set `build-type: Custom` in your `.cabal file`, and put something like the following in your `Setup.hs`:

     ``` haskell
     import           Data.List                 (isSuffixOf)
     import           Distribution.Simple
     import           Distribution.Simple.Setup (Flag (..), HaddockFlags,
                                                 haddockDistPref)
     import           Distribution.Simple.Utils (copyFiles)
     import           Distribution.Text         (display)
     import           Distribution.Verbosity    (normal)